 Steamed, boiled, or roasted broccoli has anti-fungal and anti-inflammatory properties, making it an excellent dish.
 It is a cruciferous vegetable and a significant source of fiber, vitamins A, C, K, and folate.

-According to Dr. Josh Axe, moderate consumption of broccoli can lead to healthier teeth and gums, better eye health, lower blood pressure and cholesterol.
+According to Dr. Josh Axe, moderate consumption of broccoli can lead to healthier teeth and gums, better eye health, and lower blood pressure.

 Yes, it is!
-Broccoli is low in calories and low sodium.
-A cup of roasted broccoli has only 7 net carbs and it is a great source of fiber, which is ideal for a keto diet.
+Broccoli is low in calories and sodium.
+A cup of roasted broccoli has only 7 net carbs, making it a great source of fiber, ideal for a keto diet.

 "📖 Recipe"